PiperBatey/holdings_dl/README.md

 | XLK | Technology Select Sector SPDR Fund | $158.73 | 76  |

 ### Error Handling

 #### Invalid ETF Symbols
-ETF symbols that cannot be found on the database will not be downloaded and will not appear in `etf-log.csv`.
+ETF symbols that cannot be found on the schwab database will not be downloaded and will not appear in `etf-log.csv`.
 If such a symbol is encountered, an error message will be printed to the terminal and the program will continue retrieving any remaining ETFs.

+Example:
 ```
 $ python3 holdings_dl.py --symbol XLK FAKE QQQ -l